andrewdotn/crk-db/docs/CW.md

 ## `\fststem` **FST stem**

 This field is _not_ in the Toolbox database.
 This data only lives in the TSV version of this file.
 There are somewhere in the range of ~1,500 entries total where this information has been added.
 This data should be retrieved and added to the main entry in the dictionary database.
+Forms marked as "CHECK" are ones that need FST stems.

 ## `\gl` **gloss** [multiple]

 The gloss fields are really just used for English reversal entries.
+The FST relies on this field for diminutives.
+This information should be extracted into its own field.

 ## `\gr1` **grammatical information** [multiple]